wy929/profile/_pages/about.md

 </div>
 </div>

-# 🎖 Honors & Awards
+# 🎖 Honors and Awards

 - 2024, *Certificate of Completion of Algorithmic Trading Course*, Imperial College London